Walking or Biking

 Further down Rock Hall Avenue/Rt.
 20, you'll find Sara's Garden for unique gifts and spectacular flower arrangements, Ford's RestaurantACE Village Hardware & Garden Center, Rock Hall Lumber, American Rock Hall Service Center, and Larry's Outdoor Store.

-Leaving town are Selkie Books, Rock Hall Veterinary, and Reuwer Boat Works on your left.
+Leaving town are Selkie Books and Reuwer Boat Works on your left.

 Bike Trek “Eastern Neck Nature Ride”